I can only imagine what would have happened if my parents had given me access to a big chunk of money when I was still young.

 The assets of the custodial account are owned by the child for whom the account was created.
 While it is true that the child does not control the account until he or she meets the age requirement, the child is the legal owner from the start.
 Typically, assets are placed into the account as a gift for the child.

 Legally, this completes the transaction and a person cannot take the property back at a later date.
-The same rule applies to any income that generates from the assets, i.e. stocks, mutual accounts.
+The same rule applies to any income that is generated from the assets, i.e. stocks, and mutual accounts.

 Establishing savings plans for your kids basically comes down to two options: custodial accounts or 529 plans.
-There are many differences between the two, but here’s the main ones I point to people who are interested:
+There are many differences between the two, but here are the main ones I point to people who are interested:

-- The 529 plans must be used for college or college related expenses (think room and board, books, supplies).
-Custodial account has no restriction on what the money can be used for.
+2. The 529 plans must be used for college or college-related expenses (think room and board, books, supplies).
+A custodial account has no restriction on what the money can be used for.

-- If the money inside the 529 plan is used for the above mentioned expenses, the owner will not have to pay any income tax when cashing out the funds.
+3. If the money inside the 529 plan is used for the above-mentioned expenses, the owner will not have to pay any income tax when cashing out the funds.

-- Custodial accounts offer a lot more flexibility with the investment choices.
-529 plans are usually mutual funds that are pre-selected by the states plan that you choose.
+4. Custodial accounts offer a lot more flexibility with investment choices (brokerage, high-yield savings, etc.).
+529 plans are usually mutual funds that are pre-selected by the state’s plan that you choose.